-This procedure lists NIMS (Node Image Mapping Service) information: which maps are active and what NIMS information is stored for each node.
+This procedure lists NIMS (Node Image Mapping Service) information: which maps are active on the SMW and what NIMS information is stored for each node.

 1. Check active NIMS maps.

 full system For a full, unpartitioned system:

 smw# cmap list

 partitioned For a partitioned system, with partitions p1 and p2:

 smw# cmap listpartition p1

 smw# cmap list -p p2